ncp38/cs372-f24/projects/proj1/index.md

 **Optional starter code**: [priority queue classes (cpp/python/java)](pqueue-distrib.zip) | [proj0 solutions (python/java)](proj0-distrib.zip)  Note that these project 0 solutions will only become available after everyone turns in project 0/the last day to turn it in.

 ## What your program should do
- - Your program should read the `memphis-medium.txt` map and process it using the ideas from Project 0, though nothing needs to be printed.
+ - Your program must read the `memphis-medium.txt` map and process it using the ideas from Project 0, though nothing needs to be printed.
- - Your program should **ask the user for the starting and ending location IDs** of the desired route.
+ - Your program must **ask the user for the starting and ending location IDs** of the desired route.
 Your program should also ask **whether the user wants to print debugging information**; this is explained below.
- - Your program should **use the A\* algorithm** to compute the fastest driving route between the two locations.
+ - Your program must **use the A\* algorithm** to compute the fastest driving route between the two locations.
 As in Project 0, your program should use the speed limit for each road to determine the time it takes to travel that particular road segment.
 You may assume speed changes are instantaneous, and you don’t have to take traffic or stop lights (or other things which one would slow down for) into account.
- - Your program should print the fastest route found as a sequence of location IDs and street names (see below for details).
+ - Your program must print the fastest route found as a sequence of location IDs and street names (see below for details).
 In addition, the output should include:
 	- **The total number of nodes visited** in the search tree.
 	- **The total time** the route takes to drive, in seconds.
  - In part B, your program will also take into account the agent's ability to speed (ignore the speed limit in a certain way).

 ### Debugging output
-To help you debug your program, and to help in grading, your program should also print some extra information while the A\* search is running.
+To help you debug your program, and to help in grading, your program must also print some extra information while the A\* search is running.
 However, because this information can become rather long, you will only print it if requested.

 If asked to print debugging information, your program must print:
 - **Information about every node removed** from the frontier, as it is removed (we call this *visiting* a node).
 You should print the node's state (a location ID), the node's parent's state (also a location ID), and the _f(n)_, _g(n)_, and _h(n)_ values for the node.